ISMG 6280:

 questions in class, office hours and via email.
 Always include the course

+number (ISMG 6280) and your name in the email.
 When asking a question via email please do the following:

 - Clearly give me a specific question.